 Jill Jones is a graphic designer, web designer/developer, and writer/editor with 20+ years of on-the-job experience under her belt.
 As a professional in the industry, she has faced nearly every possible challenge that presents itself to a designer, and has resolved each with intelligence, creativity, and professionalism.
 She knows the ins and outs of both digital and print design, print shop interactions, vendor relations, meeting deadlines, and multiple project management.

-During her 12 years as the sole designer for a small technology consulting firm in Columbus, Ohio, Jill’s primary clients were departments within the state and federal government.
+During her 12 years as the sole designer for a small technology consulting firm in Columbus, Ohio, her primary clients were departments within the state and federal government.
 The firm won several contracts with the State of Ohio with her design of the final publications being the deciding factor.
-She was responsible for the design of the U.S. Office of Technology Policy’s annual publication, The Dynamics of Technology-based Economic Development: State and Science Technology Indicators for the years 2000 through 2002, and for the design of the state chapter in the National Science Foundation’s publication, Science and Engineering Indicators from 2004 to 2011.
+She was responsible for the design of the U.S. Office of Technology Policy’s annual publication, The Dynamics of Technology-based Economic Development: State and Science Technology Indicators for the years 2000 through 2002, and for the design of the State chapter in the National Science Foundation’s publication, Science and Engineering Indicators from 2004 to 2011.

-In addition to her creative skill set, Jill also possesses skills in IT, event planning, customer service, supply management, office management, promotion, and training.
-She has great understanding and user experience with computer software, including Microsoft Office 365 and Adobe Creative Cloud.
-Additionally, she is a pro at website development languages as well as CMS applications such as WordPress, Squarespace and Wix.
-Because she has been creating websites for so long, she can write a website from scratch in raw code using nothing but Microsoft’s Notepad or, as is most often the case in today’s web world, she can build it using whichever one of today’s many development applications most appeals to the client.
+Her experience and skill set also encompasses the areas of IT, event planning, customer service, supply management, office management, promotion, and training.
+She has an excellent understanding of and a long history of experience with computer operating systems and software, including Microsoft Office 365 and Adobe Creative Cloud.
+Additionally, she is experienced at website development languages as well as CMS applications such as WordPress, Squarespace and Wix.
+Because she has been creating websites since 1995, she can either write a website from scratch in raw code (just like in the old days) using nothing but Microsoft’s Notepad or, as is most often the case in today’s web world, she can build it using any one of today’s many development applications that most appeals to her clients.[printfriendly]